-- Distribution, i.e. transport of final product with packaging from production centre to distribution platform and transport of product from distribution platform/s to sales centre. - End of life management of packaging waste and product waste.
+- Distribution, i.e. transport of final product with packaging from production centre to distribution platform and transport of product from distribution platform/s to sales centre. - Operational energy: it includes the electricity consumed (including its generation) by the product to operate during its entire reference service life.
+If not applicable, this module shall be set to 0 (zero). - End of life management of packaging waste and product waste.